Article I: Name

 Section 2.
 Appointment: A member appointed to fill out an un-expired term shall be eligible to be elected to a full term.

 Section 3.
-Term: A member elected to office takes office July 1st and the term runs four years to June 30th of the fourth completed year.
+Term: A member elected to office takes office at the first regularly-scheduled meeting in November the year they are elected.
+The term runs four years to the day before the first regularly-scheduled meeting in November of the fourth completed year.

 Section 4.
 Absences: Board members who have four (4) unexcused, consecutive absences, or a total of six (6) unexcused absences per year, will be requested to resign.